by Jessica Porter, Office of Educational Technology (eTech)

 If you are developing a course with CCS, your instructional designer will format the course shell for you; however, if you are creating a shell independently, you will need to design your course to operate with assistive technology.

-Good heading structure helps people using assistive technology understand how your course is organized.
+Good heading structure helps people using assistive technology to understand how your course is organized.
 It also allows them to jump between sections, making navigation simpler and more efficient.
 Simply bolding, underlining, or enlarging text will not make it a proper heading.
 Instead, use Blackboard’s built-in heading styles in the appropriate order — H1 for page titles, H2 for headings, H3 for subheadings, and so on.
 For instructions, see the FRC’s Tips for Accessible Blackboard Courses.

 Descriptive link text

 Most screen readers give users the option to pull up a list of links and navigate through the list, much like an extra menu.
 Be sure your link text is descriptive enough to make sense out of context (avoid “here,” “click here” and “more”).
-For examples, see How to Write Meaningful Link Text.
+For example, see How to Write Meaningful Link Text.

 Lists and tables